vallard/K8sClass/segment07-integrations/dynamo-example/README.md

 This is a quick application that shows how to run an application which accesses AWS components.
 In this case, it's dynamoDB!

 ## Create Dynamo DB Table to test

+Run the Terraform command `terraform apply` in this directory to create the DynamoDB table with a user, or you can do it manually as shown below.

 Opening the Dynamo DB console we can create a new table.
 Our application expects it to be called `dynamoUsers` but we can change it with environment variables if we want.
 The primary key we called simply `id`.